araujoluks/ginger-payments-php-assignment/README.md

 ### Run the tests

-You should run this command:
+You should run these commands:

 ```
+composer install --dev
 ./vendor/bin/phpunit
 ```